 Opioid Abuse Treatment

 We treat opioid abuse in a private hospital where patients have the constant monitoring and assistance of a medical team.
-Rapid detox uses intravenous medicine to cleanse the drugs from patients’ opiate receptors.
+Rapid detox uses intravenous medicine to cleanse drugs from patients’ opiate receptors.
 This anesthesia technique helps people get through the withdrawal symptoms without the use of replacement opiates.
 Patients awake opiate-free without awareness of the accelerated withdrawal they went through.

 Coming Off Opioids